tauraijob/bundle_plugin/README.md

 1. **Upload the Plugin**:
    - Download the plugin files
-   - Upload the `webdev-bundle-plugin` folder to your `/wp-content/plugins/` directory
+   - Upload the `webdev-bundle` folder to your `/wp-content/plugins/` directory
    - Or install via WordPress admin: Plugins → Add New → Upload Plugin

 2. **Activate the Plugin**:
    - Go to Plugins → Installed Plugins
-   - Find "WebDev Bundle Plugin" and click "Activate"
+   - Find "WebDev Bundle" and click "Activate"

 3. **Install Required Plugins**:
    - After activation, you'll see a notice prompting you to install required plugins